Welcome

 About Me

-I’ve worked across a number of different landscapes, including but not limited to: small mammal occurrence along a habitat and elevation gradient on a geographically-isolated mountain; feeding ecology and energetics of large carnivores, including cheetah; and community-based monitoring of herbivore communities across the the Okavango Delta.
+I’ve worked across a number of different landscapes, including but not limited to: small mammal occurrence along a habitat and elevation gradient on a geographically-isolated mountain; feeding ecology and energetics of large carnivores, including cheetah; community-based monitoring of herbivore communities across the the Okavango Delta; human-wildlife interactions near the Central Kalahari desert; and the natural recolonization of wolves in California.

 Education